kohlhofer/Crossings/chapters/chapter-02.md

 # Chapter 2: The Store Ledger

 The store sits low to the ground, clapboard faded, windows crowded with hand-lettered signs.
+Paint peels from the sills.
+The porch sags under the weight of seed sacks and empty crates.
+A thermometer nailed to the wall reads eighty-five degrees in the shade.

-The bell above the door is silent—he pushes it open, the hinges groaning.
+The bell above the door chimes softly as he pushes it open, the hinges groaning.
 Inside, the air is thick with dust and the faint sweetness of molasses.
 Shelves half-empty.
-Flour in cloth sacks.
+Flour in cloth sacks, their sides soft with age.
 Penny candy in glass jars, out of reach for most.
+The jars catch the light from the window, casting small rainbows on the worn wooden counter.

 A child stands by the jars, eyes wide, fingers pressed to the glass.
+She is maybe seven, her dress clean but faded, her shoes scuffed at the toes.
 The mother hovers nearby, shoulders tense, gaze fixed on the floor.
+Her hands twist a handkerchief, and she shifts her weight from foot to foot.

 Ada stands behind the counter, ledger open, pencil in hand.
-She nods, eyes sharp, hands busy.
+She nods at his entrance, eyes sharp, hands busy.
 No words at first.
-He places a few coins on the counter.
-She counts them, then weighs the bread, the coffee, the salt.
+The counter is scarred from years of use, marked with rings from mason jars and the cuts of countless transactions.
+Behind her, shelves hold patent medicines, bottles of castor oil, and tins of tobacco.

+He reaches into his jacket pocket, careful not to disturb the eggs.
+The shells are still warm, uncracked.
+He places them on the counter, one by one, turning them so Ada can see they are good.
+She lifts each egg, holds it to the light, nods approval.

+Ada opens a small notebook, different from the ledger, and makes a mark.
+Credit for the eggs.
+She adds numbers in her careful hand, then looks up at him.
+He points to the bread on the shelf, the coffee, the salt.
+She nods, reaches for the items, weighs them on the scale.
 The scale tips, settles.
+The bread is soft, the coffee ground fine, the salt white as river sand.

 She adds a line to the ledger, her writing neat, unhurried.
 He watches her hand move, the page crowded with names and numbers.
+The ledger is thick, its pages yellowed, its binding cracked.
+Every transaction, every debt, every payment recorded in her careful script.

-Eli’s name is there, a line of debt that grows and shrinks but never disappears.
+Eli's name is there, a line of debt that grows and shrinks.
+The numbers tell a story he cannot read fully, but the pattern is clear.
 Ada glances at the page, then at him, but says nothing.

-Ada slips a piece of candy into a paper bag, says nothing.
-The child’s mother looks away, grateful and ashamed.
-He watches, silent, the exchange as routine as the creak of the floorboards.
+Her face reveals nothing.

+The child has not moved from the candy jars.
+Her breath fogs the glass, and she wipes it clean with her sleeve.
+The mother takes a step closer, places a hand on the child's shoulder.
+The child points to the peppermint sticks, striped red and white, and the mother shakes her head.
+The child's hand falls to her side.

+Ada reaches under the counter, pulls out a small paper bag.
+She fills it with three pieces of candy—two peppermint sticks and a piece of hard toffee.
+She folds the bag closed, sets it on the counter.
+The mother looks up.
+She starts to speak, but Ada raises a hand.

+Ada slides the bag toward the mother, her eyes soft but final.
+The gesture speaks plainly: for the child.

+The mother takes the bag, her fingers trembling.
+Her mouth opens to speak, then closes.
+A nod, deep and grateful, then she hurries the child toward the door.
+The bell above the door chimes as they leave, and their footsteps fade on the wooden porch.

+Ada returns to her ledger, makes another mark.
+This one is not for payment or debt, but for something else.
+She does not explain, and he does not ask.
+The candy costs more than the woman could pay, but Ada's shelves are still half-empty, and the ledger is still full of debts.

 He takes his parcel, nods, and steps outside.
-The sun is higher now, the street empty except for a stray dog and the sound of the river, always moving, always the same.
+The sun is higher now, the street empty except for a stray dog panting in the shade.
+The dog's ribs show through its coat, and it watches him.
+He unwraps the bread, breaks off a piece, and drops it near the dog.
+The dog sniffs, then eats, its tail moving once.

+The street is dirt and gravel, rutted from the spring rains.
+A few chickens scratch in the dust, and a rooster perches on a fence post, watching.
+From somewhere comes the sound of a hammer on metal, the steady rhythm of work.
+The river moves beyond the trees, its current brown and thick.

-He stands for a moment, bread and salt in hand, watching the world go on.
+He stands for a moment, bread and salt in hand, watching the world continue.
 Through the dusty window, Ada closes the ledger, sweeps the counter.
+Her movements are economical, practiced.

 A woman stands in the shade by the mill road, arms folded, watching the sky.
-He passes her without a word.
+Her hair is dark, her dress simple, her posture patient.
+She does not look at him as he passes, but he feels her presence.
 Mara, maybe, or someone like her.
-Faces blur in the heat.
+The heat makes faces blur, makes the world shimmer.

+He walks past the mill, its wheel turning slow in the shallow water.
+The wheel is old, its wood green with moss, its iron fittings rusted.
+The air around it smells of grain and damp wood.
+The miller is not visible, but the wheel turns, and the stones grind.

+The road back to the river is dusty, the trees offering little shade.
+He shifts the parcel to his other hand, feels the weight of the bread and salt.
+The coffee will last a week, maybe more.
+The salt will last longer.

+Behind him, the store settles into the afternoon quiet.
+Ada tends her ledger, sweeps her floor.
+The dog finds shade and sleeps.

+He reaches the path to his shack, the earth worn smooth by his feet.
+The eggs are gone, traded for what he needs.
+The river waits, brown and slow, carrying debris downstream.
+The fishing line hangs in the water, and the day stretches ahead.